AldousSilas/dogapp_udacity/README.md

 ## Restrictions

-- `cuda` is needed to run most of the program as it is highly computation intense.
+- `cuda` is needed to run most of the code in `ipynb` file as it is highly computation intense.